 Preparing Religious Environmental Plans (PREP):

 The Loka Initiative at the University of Wisconsin – Madison provides an education and outreach platform for faith leaders and religious institutions where they can listen, observe, gain knowledge, and act to protect the environment and avert climate catastrophe.
-Its mission is to support faith-led environmental efforts locally and around the world through collaborations on capacity building, project management, and public outreach with faith leaders and religious institutions focused on environmental and climate issues.
+Our mission is to support faith-led environmental efforts locally and around the world through collaborations on capacity building, project management, and public outreach with faith leaders and religious institutions focused on environmental and climate issues.

 PREP will consist of a combination of recorded lectures and videos, some reading, lively discussions among learners, a faith-based home room that allows learners to congregate with other learners who share the same faith, and a live weekly lecture and Q&A session with one of the instructors.
 The course will culminate in an all-expense paid in-person convening taking place March 23-27, 2026 in Madison, Wisconsin, USA, where more specialized training beyond the scope of the online course – including media and communications, campaign creation, and fundraising – will be provided.